 We all worship and have faith in something called god.
-Ever heard of a woman worshiping a man because she’s married to that man.
-What I want to talk here is that the Nepalese women worship their husband as god and believe in fasting which helps to increase the life of their husband like in Shravan’s every Monday and teej, a woman’s festival, too.
-This tradition is making a relationship of husband and wife stronger than before.
-The worshiping and fasting is also found in Indian culture also.
+Ever heard of a woman worshiping a man because she’s married to that man?
+What I want to talk about here is that Nepalese women worship their husbands as gods and believe in fasting which helps to increase the life of their husbands like in Shravan every Monday and Teej, a woman’s festival, too.
+This tradition is making the relationship between husband and wife stronger than before.
+Worshiping and fasting are also found in Indian culture.

 34. Who are Gorkhalis?

 Nepalese people are widely known as the Gorkhalis around the planet, earth.
 In the world Nepalese are known as gorkhali the bravest person too.
 The weapon of Gorkhali, known as khukuri is famous, too.
-There was and maybe confusion and controversy with respect to this topic that who is Gorkhali in the world, I hope till now you have got the answer to your query.
+There was and maybe confusion and controversy concerning this topic that who is Gorkhali in the world, I hope till now you have got the answer to your query.

 35. Don’t Have Independence Day

-In the world history the Nepalese people are never ruled by any other country.
-Due to the bravest warrior we have we never have to live as a colonized country and it is the greatest thing in itself.
-That is why we Nepalese do not have a independent day as we never were colonized.
-Nepal’s neighbor country, India celebrates Independence Day in their country.
+In world history, the Nepalese people are never ruled by any other country.
+Due to the bravest warrior, we have we never have to live as a colonized country and it is the greatest thing in itself.
+That is why we Nepalese do not have an independent day as we never were colonized.
+Nepal’s neighboring country, India celebrates Independence Day in their country.

 36. Simpler Hardworking Nepalese People

-Ever heard, “Simplicity is the perfection.”
+Ever heard, “Simplicity is perfection.”
 Nepalese people are simple.
-So, Nepalese people are recognised as the simpler people and most hardworking one in the world,wherever in the world Nepalese are living.
-It is good thing to work hard but Nepalese people should really think about working smart, too.
+So, Nepalese people are recognized as the simpler people and most hardworking ones in the world, wherever in the world Nepalese are living.
+It is a good thing to work hard but Nepalese people should think about working smart, too.
 Smart work is always very beneficial for them.

 37. Showing a Curtsey is a good thing to do

 Nepalese people are good at showing curtsey.
-Well it is believed that Nepalese people wherever in the world they live they show courtesy to other.
-They respect other and show humanity to other.
-They treat their relative and even to unknown people their family member.
-I think we all should try these things for a betterment and peace of world , don’t we?
+Well, it is believed that Nepalese people wherever in the world they live show courtesy to others.
+They respect others and show humanity to others.
+They treat their relatives and even unknown people as their family members.
+I think we all should try these things for the betterment and peace of the world, don’t we?

 38. Considered kind and helpful

 Nepalese are living all over the world.
 In every corner of the world, they are doing good in their sector.
-People of the other country considered Nepalese people good hardworking and generous one.
-They are laborious and don’t show greed in other success.
-People around the globe consider Nepalese people very helpful, kind-hearted and good in nature and behaviour.
-It is really a good thing for Nepal and Nepalese people.
+People from other countries considered Nepalese people good hardworking and generous.
+They are laborious and don’t show greed for other success.
+People around the globe consider Nepalese people very helpful, kind-hearted, and good in nature and behavior.
+It is a good thing for Nepal and Nepalese people.
 They should be proud of themselves and keep doing and improving in it.

 39. The Unique Way of Greetings

 Nepalese people use Namaste as a greeting word.
-And you should know this if you have already knowledge what a greetings Namaste is that Namaste is typically done with a slight bow and hands held together, palms touching and fingers pointing upwards, thumbs near the chest.
-All over the world only Nepalese people greet their respected person saying Namaste.
-That is it is helpful in finding the identity of being Nepalese.
-It is also a way of expressing thankfulness and gratefulness towards other.
-This culture and tradition is also found in Indian people.
+And you should know this if you have already known what a greeting Namaste is Namaste is typically done with a slight bow and hands held together, palms touching and fingers pointing upwards, and thumbs near the chest.
+All over the world, only Nepalese people greet their respected person by saying Namaste.
+That is it helps find the identity of being Nepalese.
+It is also a way of expressing thankfulness and gratitude towards others.
+This culture and tradition are also found in Indian people.

 40. The Trend of Going Abroad

-Every Nepalese teenagers has a kind of trend that they should or after completing their schooling want to either go Australia or America.
-They like , matter of fact they love to study in such European and American country.
+Every Nepalese teenager has a trend that they should or, after completing their schooling, want to go to Australia or America.
+They like love to study in such European and American countries.
 They love working there and they want to settle over there.
-You know if you asked them for their life goals , ten out of five answers living, studying, working and settling in one of the American or European country.
+Know if you asked them for their life goals, ten out of five answers living, studying, working, and settling in one of the American or European countries.

 41. Bargain or Die

-I think the title suit for this fact or not but you know whenever Nepalese people go for the shopping we always do bargaining even if the product is on sale.
-We check the price tag and definitely ask for the discount if it is a fix price, too.
-Bargain saves your money and you may get a good quality thing in a lesser amount of money if you are lucky enough.
+I think the title suit this fact or not but you know whenever Nepalese people go shopping we always do bargaining even if the product is on sale.
+We check the price tag and ask for a discount if it is a fixed price, too.
+Bargain saves you money and you may get a good quality thing for a lesser amount of money if you are lucky enough.

 42. A Famous Window Shopping

-The other fun thing to do for people is shopping and a shopping and a shopping.
-Nepalese people always do window shopping in malls like bhatbhateni civil mall and buy from bhrikuti mandap or other street shop offer.
-They like to purchase and buy stuff there and they really feel happy about that thing.
+The other fun thing to do for people is shopping and shopping and shopping.
+Nepalese people always do window shopping in malls like bhatbhateni civil mall and buy from bhakti mandap or other street shop offers.
+They like to purchase and buy stuff there and they feel happy about that thing.

-I don’t know whether it is a good thing or bad thing that it is absolutely ok for Nepalese people to pocket the free toothpick mint packet and fennel seeds served at restaurant to be used later while walking down to catch the taxi micro or tampoo or doing the other jobs.
+I don’t know whether it is a good thing or bad thing that it is ok for Nepalese people to pocket the free toothpick mint packet and fennel seeds served at a restaurant to be used later while walking down to catch the taxi micro or tampon or doing the other jobs.

-Before deciding whether the dress is good or bad we see price tag.
-For many Nepalese people fashion is like a price tag that determines the one.
-You can get good thing is good price.
-Its not the price all the time that makes the clothes or any other things expensive or the cheapest one.
+Before deciding whether the dress is good or bad we see the price tag.
+For many Nepalese people, fashion is like a price tag that determines the one.
+You can get a good thing at a good price.
+It’s not the price all the time that makes the clothes or any other things expensive or the cheapest one.
 What do you think?

-This is really a true thing that we humans by nature need more and more things.
-So, we don’t bother asking for extra sauce for the momo, chow mein, pakoda and french fries.
+This is a true thing that we humans by nature need more and more things.
+So, we don’t bother asking for extra sauce for the momo, chow mein, pakoda, and french fries.
 And so do Nepalese people.
-It may sound weird or funny or something not a thing to do like thing but asking for more food and eating is good thing you know.
+It may sound weird or funny or something not a thing to do like thing but asking for more food and eating is a good thing you know.

 46. Miscalling is Fun to do

-This is the fact that many Nepalese people do not forget to give missed call.
-Have you ever given miss call to anyone.
-Your friends, family, relatives or boyfriend / girlfriend or even an unknown peoples number.
-If you have done it then you are welcome to the miscalling club and you know how fun and enjoyable it is.
-If you have never tried doing such thing I suggest you to try it once in your lifetime.
+This is the fact that many Nepalese people do not forget to give missed calls.
+Have you ever given miss call to anyone?
+Your friends, family, relatives or boyfriend/girlfriend, or even an unknown peoples number.
+If you have done it then you are welcome to the miscalling club and you know how fun it is.
+If you have never tried doing such a thing I suggest you try it once in your lifetime.
 You can thank me later, and you are welcome.

 47. Movie junkie

-We always spend 400 for the coffee in the movie theater but always do bargaining while buying vegetable and fruit which cost fifty or sixty rupee in the street vendor.
-Nepalese people love watching movie a lot.
-Also they are ready to spend more amount of money in the food and other eating stuffs while watching movie.
-If such is case I think the street vendor who sells the vegetables and fruits should go and sell his stuff in the cinema hall.
-That doubles his profit and that’s one hell of the marketing strategy.
+We always spend 400 for coffee in the movie theater but always do bargaining while buying vegetables and fruit which cost fifty or sixty rupees from the street vendor.
+Nepalese people love watching movies a lot.
+Also, they are ready to spend more amount of money on food and other eating stuff while watching movies.
+If such is the case I think the street vendor who sells the vegetables and fruits should go and sell his stuff in the cinema hall.
+That doubles his profit and that’s one hell of a marketing strategy.

 48. Not so social maybe

-In Nepal, people spend 50 to 60 thousand or more for a smartphone or iPhone but don’t spend a rupee to call or SMS to their relatives in the festival and wait for the free SMS.
-Is it the telecommunication company(due to high call or SMS cost / rate) or the people themselves that makes people in being social or making the relationship strong is tough than spending money for a high end smartphones?
+In Nepal, people spend 50 to 60 thousand or more for a smartphone or iPhone but don’t spend a rupee to call or SMS their relatives during the festival and wait for the free SMS.
+Is it the telecommunication company(due to high call or SMS cost/rate) or the people themselves that makes people being social or making the relationship strong is tough than spending money for high-end smartphones?

-Nepalese people spend a lot of money on weekend party at the club but never give a penny to the needy people.
-Nepalese people, some may like or dislike but they like to enjoy in a party very much.
-Spending in a parties like wedding party, birthday party, Christmas party , a new year party or some other reason to make such event and spending a lot amount of money is not a big deal.
+Nepalese people spend a lot of money on weekend parties at the club but never give a penny to needy people.
+Nepalese people, some may like or dislike but they like to enjoy a party very much.
+Spending on a party like a wedding party, birthday party, Christmas party, new year party or some other reason to make the such an event and spending a lot amount of money is not a big deal.

-There is a well-practiced trend that Nepalese people always, almost always try to spend a lot of money for showing off in the festival no matter they don’t even have money to buy food for that (day) night.
+There is a well-practiced trend that Nepalese people always, almost always try to spend a lot of money for showing off at the festival no matter if they don’t even have money to buy food for that (day) night.
 It has become like a habit or vogue.
-They always try to be better than neighbour in such kind of stuff.
+They always try to be better than their neighbors in such kinds of stuff.